 - Cut food into small bites.

 - Consider signing up for basic first aid and CPR courses through organizations such as the American Red Cross and other local groups.

 Something as small as an electrical outlet can cause death if your child sticks a metal object into the outlet.
 To reduce this risk:

 - Install outlet covers on all your electrical outlets to prevent your child from sticking his or her finger or an object into the outlet.

 - Replace traditional window blinds or shades with the cordless version to prevent strangulation.
-Tie cords and hang them high.
-Trim what you don’t need, or raise the blinds and tie the extra cord near the top of the window.
+Trim what you don’t need or raise the blinds and tie the extra cord near the top of the window.
 Free cord repair kits for blinds made before 2000 are available through The Window Covering Safety Council (WCSC).

 - Remove the lid from a toy box or use one without a lid.

 - Lock your extra or unplugged freezer or refrigerator to keep your child from being trapped inside.